 At this time, there is no cost to join the registry.
 There will be no payments to your program for contributing data to the registry.

 ELIGIBLE/INTERESTED SITES SHOULD AGREE TO THE FOLLOWING:

 If you are interested, the ICRR is here to support you through the following steps to becoming a participating site.

-Note you will have contact with the ICCPR secretary (firstname.lastname@example.org), User sub-committee chair (responsible for on-boarding), and user sub-committee co-chair (responsible to support quality improvement initiatives and optimize registry feedback).
+Note you will have contact with the ICRR secretary (firstname.lastname@example.org), User sub-committee chair (responsible for on-boarding), and user sub-committee co-chair (responsible to support quality improvement initiatives and optimize registry feedback).

-1. Interested and eligible CR sites are directed to ICCPR’s ICRR website to complete the program survey.
-The ICRR secretary will share the contact name and email etc with the User Sub-committee chair to contact the site.
+1. Interested and eligible CR sites are directed to ICCPR’s ICRR website to complete the program survey above.

-5. The site should become well-versed in the data dictionary.
-Any variables that are not currently assessed should be flagged to the user committee (email@example.com).
-The ICRR secretary and user sub-committee chair shall hold a training session over videoconference with the site on the data dictionary.
-They will also discuss ways in which variables which are not currently assessed could be.
+5. The ICRR secretary and user sub-committee chair shall hold a first training session over videoconference with the site.
+They will also discuss ways in which variables from the data dictionary which are not currently assessed could be.

 a.
 During this call, site processes to provide information to patients on the registry (opt-out letter and / or consent as per approved protocol) should be described to the ICRR, so the program can be supported in any way.

 b.
 The site data steward shall arrange to enter pre-program data for the first patient privately (no screen sharing) while on a call with the user committee secretary (email@example.com) to troubleshoot any challenges.